About Bitter Scroll: Decoding the culture swaying American Christian identity

 About Sara

-Sara Billups (MA, Seattle University; D.Min candidate, Sacred Art of Writing at Western Seminary) is a writer and cultural commentator.
+Sara Billups (D.Min, Western Seminary) is a writer and cultural commentator.
 Her work has appeared in The New York Times, Christianity Today, Aspen Ideas, and the BBC.
 She serves on the vestry at an Anglican church in Seattle’s Capitol Hill neighborhood.
 Orphaned Believers, is out now from Baker Books.
 You can order a copy here.
 Her second book Nervous Systems is forthcoming from Baker in 2025.

 Sara writes about a range of topics impacting Christian culture, including being out of place while growing up a Gen-X evangelical with a Jewish Christian father waiting for the rapture in the conservative Midwest, the dissonance of identifying as a Christian publicly in the progressive Pacific Northwest, and the grief of a changing American church reeling from Christian Nationalism in the wake of the Trump era.